Typing and Carpal Tunnel [Video]

-About the video: Will typing cause carpal tunnel?
+About the video: Will typing at a computer for most of the day cause carpal tunnel?

 Are you destined for carpal tunnel if you are typing all day?
-Hear from Summit Orthopedics’ hand specialists Edward Su, MD, LT Donovan, DO, and Paul Donahue, MD on what the most recent research has to say on the topic.
+Hear from Summit Orthopedics’ hand specialists Edward Su, M.D. and LT Donovan, D.O. on what the most recent research has to say on the topic.
 It might just ease your fears.

 Meet the Expert: Edward Su, M.D.